AI Alignment in Medical Imaging: Unveiling Hidden Biases Through Counterfactual Analysis: Introduction

 \section{Introduction}

 A major problem in using machine learning (ML) systems for healthcare is that these systems exhibit biases leading to disparities in performance for different groups of patients \citep{derma,derma2,lancet2,nature_med1}.
-For instance, patients from certain demographic groups may be more likely to be incorrectly classified as sick when healthy or health as sick.
-One possible reason for this problem is that AI models inadvertently learn and amplify existing confounding effects from the training data \cite{Banerjee2021AIRO}.
+For instance, patients from certain demographic groups may face a higher likelihood of misdiagnosis, such as false positives or false negatives.
+One possible reason for this problem is that AI models inadvertently learn and amplify existing confounding effects from the training data \citep{Banerjee2021AIRO}.

-With recent evidence that ML models can identify demographic factors such as age, sex, and racial identity from medical images—a skill beyond human capabilities—tracking confounding effects contained in medical imaging ML models is non-trivial \cite{rad1,rad2,rad3,rad4,rad5,Banerjee2021AIRO}.
-Although the exact mechanisms of demographic group membership prediction remain unclear \citep{Banerjee2021AIRO}, the observable capability suggests that AI models can learn to correctly correlate certain features from medical image data to real-world demographic attributes, relying on proxies or imaging-related surrogate covariates that correlate with spECAfic attributes.
-These learned correlations, which may represent unfair treatment and discrimination in the real world, can distort a model's performance and induce harmful biases.
-When applied in clinical practice, models entailing such undetected biases may result in underdiagnosis and, thus, undertreatment.
+With recent evidence that ML models can identify demographic factors such as age, sex, and racial identity from medical images \citep{Banerjee2021AIRO}---a skill beyond human capabilities---tracking confounding effects contained in medical imaging ML models is non-trivial \citep{rad1,rad2,rad3,rad4,rad5,Banerjee2021AIRO}.
+Although the exact mechanisms of demographic group membership prediction remain unclear \citep{Banerjee2021AIRO}, the observable capability suggests that AI models can learn to correctly correlate certain features from medical image data to real-world demographic attributes \citep{zengin2016ethnic}, relying on proxies or imaging-related surrogate covariates that correlate with specific attributes.
+These learned correlations, which may represent unfair treatment and discrimination in the real world, can distort a model's performance and induce harmful biases \citep{obermeyer2019dissecting}.
+When applied in clinical practice, models entailing such undetected biases may result in underdiagnosis and, thus, undertreatment \citep{rajpurkar2022ai}.